DocBohn/CowPi_stdio/README.md

   If you're using the Arduino IDE, you'll need to set up a `platform.local.txt` file;
   if you're using PlatformIO, you can add the build flags to your `platform.ini` file.
   ***Note**: the richer implementation will add about 1.4KB to your executable.*

+- We're still determining how to get the richer implementation for ARM (SAMD).
 <!--
-- ***For ARM architectures...***
-  - Well, I'm going to have to experiment a little.
-    Wokwi just let a float print just fine.
-    Otherwise I was going to suggest:
+    I was going to suggest:
     ```
     #undef printf
     ```
+    but that didn't seem to work
 -->

 ### Other limitations

 On AVR architectures:
-- The specified width and precision can be at most 255.
+- The specified width and precision can be at most 255 on AVR architectures.
   This is unlikely to be a practical limitation.
+  (Untested, undocumented(?) on ARM.)
 - `long long` conversions (*i.e.*, 64-bit integers) are not supported.
-  The `%ll` conversion specifier will abort the output.
+  The `%lld` conversion specifier will abort the output on AVR architectures.
+  On ARM architectures, `ld` is output.
-  This also is unlikely to be a practical limitation on the 8-bit AVR architecture.
+  This also is unlikely to be a practical limitation.
-- Variable width or precision fields is not supported.
+- Variable width or precision fields is not supported on AVR architectures.
   Using `*` to specify the width or precision will abort the output.
+  (Untested, undocumented(?) on ARM.)

 ## Compatability